 - Centre for Teaching Excellence (CTE) for advice on learning outcomes

 - Centre for Extended Learning (CEL) for programs with online course

-The New Program Timelines Processes (pdf) represents the current minimum timeline to establish a new graduate degree or diploma program based on Fall internal submission/approval.
+The Graduate Program Timelines Processes (pdf) represents the current minimum timeline to establish a new graduate degree or diploma program based on Fall internal submission/approval.
 All items are required steps including: Consultation, document preparation, revision and submissions.
 The process may be shorter for programs that do not require a reviewers’ visit (collaborative programs and diplomas).

 If Ministry of Advanced Education and Skills Development (MAESD) approval of funding is required (this is determined by Institutional Analysis & Planning - IAP), the department and Faculty Financial Officer work with IAP's Budget Planning Resource Team to prepare a Financial Viability Analysis (FVA), and a tuition fee proposal.

 Formal preparation of a new program proposal (i.e., the Proposed Brief - Voume I) should not proceed until everything in Phase One has been approved by the Provost and the Quality Assurance Office.

 Once Phase One is complete, Volume I (the Proposed Brief), II (Faculty CVs) and III are prepared by the department, using the templates provided on this web site, and reviewed by the AVPGSPA, GSPA, the Faculty Associate Dean, Institutional Analysis and Planning, and the Quality Assurance Office.

 If the new program includes a co-op experience, a Feasibility Study from Co-operative Education and Career Services is required, and all programs require a library report.

 The proposed new program submission (Volume I, II, III) must go before the appropriate department/school and Faculty Council Committees for discussion and approval before a site visit is scheduled.